A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: Detector requirements and expected performances

 \item Tracking.
 The first station of the current tracking system is based on silicon micro-strip.
 The other three stations, which are located after the LHCb dipole magnet, are composed of silicon micro-strip inner trackers and straw drift tube outer trackers.
 The relative momentum resolution is about $0.5-1\%$.
-The mass resolution of \KS mesons is $3.5~(7)\mevcc$ if they decay inside (outside) the VELO.
+The mass resolution of \KS mesons is $3.5~(7)\mev$ if they decay inside (outside) the VELO.
 For the LHCb upgrade, the first station will be replaced by high granularity silicon micro-strip planes, and the other stations will be replaced by scintillating fibre trackers~\cite{Collaboration:1647400}.
 The momentum resolution will be about $10-20\%$ better than the current resolution.

 \item Calorimeter.
 The electromagnetic calorimeter is composed of a sampling scintillator-lead structure.
 The hadron calorimeter is a sampling scintillator-iron structure.
-The mass resolution of low transverse momentum \piz mesons, reconstructed with well-separated photons, is $8\mevcc$.
-For \piz mesons with transverse momentum greater than $2\gevc$, the mass resolution is around $20~(30)\mevc$ for those reconstructed with well separated (merged) photons.
-If one uses converted photons, the resolution of the mass difference between $M(\mumu\gamma)$ and $M(\mumu)$ is around $5\mevcc$ for \chic states.
-LHCb is now discussing an upgrade of the calorimeter in Run-3~\cite{Aaij:2244311}, replacing the current electromagnetic calorimeter by a silicon-tungsten sampling calorimeter.
+The mass resolution of low transverse momentum \piz mesons, reconstructed with well-separated photons, is $8\mev$.
+For \piz mesons with transverse momentum greater than $2\gev$, the mass resolution is around $20~(30)\mev$ for those reconstructed with well separated (merged) photons.
+If one uses converted photons, the resolution of the mass difference between $M(\mumu\gamma)$ and $M(\mumu)$ is around $5\mev$ for \chic states.
+LHCb is now discussing an upgrade of the calorimeter that would occur in LS3 and LS4~\cite{Aaij:2244311}, replacing the current electromagnetic calorimeter by a silicon-tungsten sampling calorimeter.

 \item Muon system.
 The muon system includes five rectangular shaped stations.
 The first station is made of triple Gas Electron Multiplier detectors, while the other four are composed of multiwire proportional chambers.
-The dimuon invariant mass resolution is about $14~(43)\mevcc$ at the \jpsi (\OneS) mass.
-The muon identification efficiency is above $95\%$ for the tracks with transverse momentum above $1.7\gevc$. \item Readout.
-The current LHCb detector reduces the event rate from $40$ to $1\mhz$ at the first level hardware trigger.
-After the LHC LS2, the upgraded hardware trigger will have the cability to read the full event information at a rate up to $40\mhz$.
+The dimuon invariant-mass resolution is about $14~(43)\mev$ at the \jpsi (\OneS) mass.
+The muon identification efficiency is above $95\%$ for the tracks with transverse momentum above $1.7\gev$. \item Readout.
+The current LHCb detector reduces the event rate from $40\mhz$ to $1\mhz$ at the first level hardware trigger.
+After the LHC LS2, the upgraded hardware trigger will have the capability to read the full event information at a rate up to $40\mhz$.